-Joint and Several Liability for Taxes Between Divorced Spouses
+Joint and Separate Liability for Taxes Between Divorced Spouses

 To add insult to injury, the IRS does not follow divorce decree arrangements.
 Meaning they will still go after both spouses for the entire amount due, even if your divorce judgement or agreement allocates tax liability to one spouse entirely.
 Even some lawyers fail to understand that family court rulings do not supersede the tax code.

 The IRS will continue to pursue either spouse or both, until the liability is paid or released.
 These tax bills often include the unpaid tax assessed, interest, and associated penalties for every year under review.

 This could leave a spouse or former spouse in a very vulnerable financial position.
 Especially if that person relied on their significant other at the time to handle the finances.
 The unfairness is typically apparent when one spouse is self-employed, and the other spouse tends to the domestic responsibilities of the home.

 Although this is not the only time it would be unfair for a spouse to should the responsibility of their spouse’s action, fortunately there are exceptions which allow relief for individuals in similar circumstances

 When clients come in for tax consultation relating to their ongoing divorce, the first step taken is to determine whether it is possible to work with the former spouse to resolve the liability.

 While some may understandably hope to shoulder the task alone, here are a few reasons why working with a former spouse is usually the best first approach when available:

 - Facilitates understanding––When both spouses are on the same page and fully understand the amount and reason for the liability they are also facing, they are much better equipped to handle that liability.

 - Prevents miscommunication–– Being on the same page also helps intercept and correct misunderstandings which could otherwise be leveraged against you by the IRS.